rossbrandon/rossbrandon.dev/src/content/posts/building-spendy-part-2.md

 What do I use now?
 [Copilot](https://copilot.money/).
 Copilot is one of the sleekest apps I have ever used.
 It does have the limitation of only being available as an iOS (iPhone only) or Mac OS application, but I have hopes that they will expand to an iPad and web version in the future as they grow.
 I highly recommend giving Copilot a try if you want an intelligent money management application that goes far beyond simple budgeting.

-And no, I am not associated with Copilot in any way, I am just really impressed by their product :smile:.
+And no, I am not associated with Copilot in any way, I am just really impressed by their product 😄.